-The Advisory Agreement, Subsidiary Advisory Agreement and Subsidiary Sub-Advisory Agreement were most recently renewed at the September 20, 2023 meeting of the Board.
-A discussion of the Board's approval of the renewal of the Advisory Agreement, the Subsidiary Advisory Agreement, and Subsidiary Sub-Advisory Agreement, including the basis for the Board's approval, will be included in the Fund's semi-annual shareholder report for the period ending December 31, 2023.
+The Advisory Agreement, Subsidiary Advisory Agreement and Subsidiary Sub-Advisory Agreement were most recently renewed at the September 12, 2024 meeting of the Board.
+A discussion of the Board's approval of the renewal of the Advisory Agreement, the Subsidiary Advisory Agreement, and Subsidiary Sub-Advisory Agreement, including the basis for the Board's approval, will be included in the Fund's filing on Form N-CSR to be filed with the SEC for the period ending December 31, 2024.